Jolly Phonics: A Teacher's Guide to Synthetic Phonics

 Solution: Use small-group intervention.
 While the main class moves on, run a separate 10-minute session with children who need consolidation, focusing on blending within the current group.
 This prevents gaps from widening.
 Some children will need two weeks in a group; others will move through in five days.
 This variation is normal and necessary.

 EAL learners: A child whose home language is not English may not hear or distinguish English sounds clearly.
 The /th/ sound (as in "the") doesn't exist in many languages; a child learning English may substitute /f/ or /d/, saying "fis" instead of "this".
-Jolly Phonics' emphasis on clear sound modelling and repeated oral practice helps, but additional scaffolding is needed.
+Jolly Phonics' emphasis on clear sound modelling and repeated oral practise helps, but additional scaffolding is needed.

 Provide visual supports.
 Show picture cues for each sound alongside the letter.
 Use the actions consistently; they provide a visual-kinaesthetic anchor.
 Slow down the pace of blending; instead of three sounds per word, start with two.
 Use fewer words per session, with more repetition.
 Consider letter cards or tiles that the child can move around while blending, engaging visual and tactile memory alongside auditory.